-As the name implies, a hydroponic drip system continually feeds a nutrient solution to the root zone via drippers without aggressive flooding and draining.
-Hydro drip systems are considered an active system, and are popular with new growers and professionals around the world because it is versatile and efficient.
+As the name implies, a hydroponic drip system continually feeds nutrient solution to the root zone via drippers without aggressive flooding and draining.
+Sometimes referred to as a hydroponic irrigation system, are considered an active system and are popular with new growers and professionals around the world because it is versatile and efficient.

 Many large scale farms implement drip systems for their orchards because they are so efficient in terms of energy use and water use!

 How does a hydroponic drip system work?

 A hydro drip system works using many of the same components as other complete hydroponic systems.
 Plants are housed in a grow tray or flood table, and a hydroponic reservoir contains the nutrient solution underneath.
 An air pump and air stone aerate the reservoir, ensuring proper oxygen levels.

 A water pump sends the nutrient solution up through a drip manifold, which has a number of drip lines corresponding to the number of plants in your system.
 These drip lines slowly feed the plants, and a timer regulates the water pump to ensure plants don't drown.